-On 7 June 2018 the Treasury and Finance Legislation Amendment Bill 2018 was second read on the Lower House of the Victorian Parliament.
+On 7 June 2018 the Treasury and Finance Legislation Amendment Bill 2018 was second read.

-This Bill contains important amendments to the Transport Accident Act 1986.
+The Bill contained important amendments to the Transport Accident Act 1986.

-There are a number of other positive changes that will benefit transport accident victims, including the abolition of the medical excess of $651.00, an increase in travel and accommodation expense from $10,000.00 to $20,000.00 for immediate family members visiting an accident victim in hospital more than 100 kilometres from their home.
+There are also other changes that benefit transport accident victims.
+The medical excess of $651.00 has been removed.
+Travel and accommodation expenses have been increased.
+Significantly, the increase is from $10,000.00 to $20,000.00.
+Immediate family members visiting relatives in hospital more than 100 kilometres from home will benefit from this.

-All of the changes in this Bill are positive for transport accident victims.
-We congratulate the TAC and Victorian Government on these very positive changes to the TAC compensation scheme.
+The recent changes are very positive for transport accident victims.
+We congratulate the TAC and Victorian Government on these changes to the TAC scheme.